 Children under the age of 6 are at highest risk for lead poisoning.
 This is because they put non-food objects and their fingers in their mouths.

-- Lead crystal glassware, lead-glazed pottery
+- lead crystal glassware and lead-glazed pottery, especially imported pottery

-- Some children’s toys and jewelry
+- some children’s toys and jewelry

-- Some imported foods and candies
+- some imported foods and candies

 Your Child’s Risk

 - Live in a house or often visit a building older than 1978?
-This includes a daycare center, preschool or home of a baby sitter or relative.
+This includes a daycare center, preschool or home of a babysitter or relative.